 Slavery was an institution throughout biblical times.
 Jesus never once condemned slavery.
-It was assumed to be a natural part of how things were.
+It was assumed to be a natural-even-though-brutal part of how things were.
 Conquering armies made slaves of vanquished nations.
 That’s how the world worked.
 The Bible is a product of the world and the way the world works.
 It reflects who the people were who wrote the Bible, and what they thought was good–and nothing more.
 But that’s a radical, heretical, blasphemous, obscene, sacrilegious thought that desecrates all that we hold dear!

 I’m just getting warmed up.

 The Bible never says that slavery is wrong.
-The Bible simply assumes slavery is a way of life, and does not even hint at an incompatibility between believing in Jesus and holding slaves.
+The Bible simply assumes slavery is the way of life, and does not even hint at an incompatibility between believing in Jesus and holding slaves.
 “Let everyone remain in the state in which he (sic) was called!” is the sage advice of the Bible.
 Nothing about turning upside-down the cultural trends of the day.
 “Let everyone be subject to governing authorities!” says the Bible.
 Nothing about opposing the Emperor, and holding abolition rallies.
 So, how did slavery get to be wrong, with the Bible, that bastion of morality, so supportive of the practice?

 Thinking people found nauseating discrepancies in the, yes, Bible.
 And could not bear the weight of the contradictions.
 And said, “Hey!
 Wait a minute!
 This can’t be so if that is!
 And they went with their innate, felt, sense of what was right in light of all they knew about the situation before them, and said, “Slavery has to go!”